 Natural gas may have a significant role to play in achieving a cleaner, less carbon-intensive energy future for the United States –but only if it is possible to develop it responsibly.

-Natural gas has the potential to be good news for the environment because it means we are burning less coal.
-Natural gas burns cleaner than either coal or oil, with lower emissions of greenhouse gases, smog-forming pollutants, mercury, sulfur dioxide, soot and other contaminants.
+Natural gas has the potential to be good for our air because it means we are burning less coal.
+Natural gas burns cleaner than either coal or oil, with lower emissions at the smokestack of greenhouse gases, smog-forming pollutants, mercury, sulfur dioxide, soot and other contaminants.

-And – unlike coal-fired plants – modern gas turbines can adapt their output quickly, making them ideal supplements to intermittent wind and solar energy generation.
-Output from these technologies can vary over the course of a day or a season, and gas-fired power plants, particularly high efficiency combustion turbines, are currently one of the few commercially-viable technologies that can quickly fill in the gaps.
+And – unlike coal-fired plants – modern gas turbines can adapt their output quickly, making them better suited than coal plants as supplements to intermittent wind and solar energy generation.
+Output from these technologies can vary over the course of a day or a season, thus the importance of deploying commercially viable technologies that can quickly fill in the gaps.

 How does natural gas affect coal?